 Dr. Jason F. Kirksey

-He is also the PI for the OK-LSAMP Bridge to the Doctorate Program at OSU, which is a $1.1M two-year NSF grant that provides graduate school funding for twelve LSAMP Scholars.
-In total, Dr. Kirksey has served as PI for approximately $6M in NSF funding at OSU.
-During his tenure as Vice President, Dr. Kirksey also had administrative oversight of an additional $11M in NSF and U.S. Department of Education projects serving students from historically underrepresented groups, and first-generation, low-income, and students with disabilities.
-Since January 2014, he also served as an appointed member by the chairman of the Oklahoma State Regents for Higher Education to the statewide Oklahoma NSF Experimental Program to Stimulate Competitive Research (EPSCoR) Committee.
+Dr. Jason F. Kirksey is the Vice President for Institutional Diversity and the Chief Diversity Officer at Oklahoma State University (OSU).
+He also holds the rank of Associate Professor in the OSU Department of Political Science.
+Dr. Kirksey serves as the principal investigator (PI) for the Oklahoma Louis Stokes Alliance for Minority Participation (OK-LSAMP) Program, which is a $3.9M, five-year National Science Foundation (NSF) grant designed to increase underrepresented minority science, technology, engineering, and math (STEM) graduates at twelve higher educational institutions across Oklahoma.
+He also served as the PI for the previous five-year phase of this program, which was a $3.4M sponsored grant from NSF.
+Dr. Kirksey also serves as the PI for the OK-LSAMP Bridge to the Doctorate Program at OSU, a $1.1M two-year NSF grant that provides graduate school funding for twelve LSAMP Scholars.
+Over the past decade, Dr. Kirksey served as PI for approximately $10M in total NSF funding at OSU.
+During his tenure as Vice President, Dr. Kirksey also had administrative oversight of an additional $10M in NSF and U.S. Department of Education funding.
+Since January 2014, he has also served as an appointed member by the chairman of the Oklahoma State Regents for Higher Education to the statewide Oklahoma NSF Experimental Program to Stimulate Competitive Research (EPSCoR) Committee.

-Dr. Kirksey is a highly sought consultant and speaker and serves on several diversity-related boards and councils, including the Board of Directors of the Oklahoma Center for Community and Justice (OCCJ) and the Oklahoma Policy Institute.
-He served as a member of the Stillwater Public Schools Long Range Facility Planning Committee from 2014-2016, and coached youth basketball, softball, and baseball in the community for over a decade.
-Dr. Kirksey is also a past President of the Stillwater Big Brothers/Big Sisters Board of Directors and a former executive member of the Board of Directors for the Stillwater Family YMCA.
-He has given countless diversity and inclusion presentations and workshops across the state, as well as nationally.
-Previously, Dr. Kirksey served as the Director of the OSU Center for Africana Studies (2007-2011), President of the Oklahoma Political Science Association (2002), and held the Hannah D. Atkins Endowed Chair for Political Science and Government Information in the OSU Department of Political Science from 1995-2010.
-He was the first African American at OSU to hold an endowed chair.
+Dr. Kirksey is a highly sought consultant and speaker and serves on several diversity-related boards and councils, including the Board of Directors of the Oklahoma Center for Community and Justice (OCCJ), the KIPP Tulsa Board of Directors (elected Vice Chair 2020-2021 and elected Board Chair beginning July 2021and Governance Committee Chair 2020-2021), and the KIPP Oklahoma Board of Directors since 2021.
+Most recently, Dr. Kirksey was selected to serve a three-year term on the Board of Trustees of the Oklahoma Foundation for Excellence.
+He served as a member of the Board of Directors of USA Taekwondo from 2018-2022, the Oklahoma Policy Institute Board of Directors from 2017-2019, the Stillwater Public Schools Long Range Facility Planning Committee from 2014-2016, and coached youth basketball, softball, and baseball in Stillwater for over ten years.
+Dr. Kirksey is also a past President of the Stillwater Big Brothers/Big Sisters Board of Directors (1999-2001) and a former Executive Committee member of the Board of Directors for the Stillwater Family YMCA (2006-2014).
+He has given countless diversity and inclusion presentations and workshops across the state and nation.
+Previously, Dr. Kirksey served as the Director of the OSU Center for Africana Studies (2007-2011), President of the Oklahoma Political Science Association (2002), and he held the Hannah D. Atkins Endowed Chair for Political Science and Government Information in the OSU Department of Political Science (1995-2010).
+Dr. Kirksey is also president of JFK Consulting, LLC.

-He holds a BA in both Political Science and Economics (1989) and an MA in Political Science (1991) from OSU.
+He holds a BA in Political Science and Economics (1989) and an MA in Political Science (1991) from OSU.
 He earned his Ph.D. in Political Science from the University of New Orleans in 1997.
 He is also a 2014 graduate of Class XXVII of Leadership Oklahoma.